vasanthgx/traffic_prediction/README.md

 ## Data Cleaning and Pre Processing
 - **Pre-processing (Cleaning): Address missing (NULL) values - drop or imputation.**
-    - we will use the ffill() method
+    - **we will use the ffill() method**
     ```
     data.ffill(inplace = True)
     ```

-- Since we have already seen poor reperesentation of 'snow_1h' and 'rain_1h', and similarity between weather_main and  'weather_description' we will drop the three features for the model.
+- **Since we have already seen poor reperesentation of 'snow_1h' and 'rain_1h', and similarity between weather_main and  'weather_description' we will drop the three features for the model.**
     ```
     data1 = data.drop(['snow_1h', 'rain_1h','weather_description'] , axis =1)
     ```
-- Converting 'holiday' feature into just holiday and 'unknown'.
+- **Converting 'holiday' feature into just holiday and 'unknown'.**
     ```
     data1['holiday'] = data1['holiday'].apply(lambda x: 'unknown' if pd.isna(x) else 'holiday' )
     ```
-- Next we will first convert the 'date_time' feature into a pandas datetime object.
+- **Next we will first convert the 'date_time' feature into a pandas datetime object.**
     ```
     data1['date_time'] = pd.to_datetime(data1['date_time'], format = '%d-%m-%Y %H:%M')
     ```
-- We now extract the 'year', 'month', 'weekday' and 'hour' from the datetime object.
+- **We now extract the 'year', 'month', 'weekday' and 'hour' from the datetime object.**
     ```
     data1['year'] = data1['date_time'].dt.year
     data1['month'] = data1['date_time'].dt.month
     data1['weekday'] = data1['date_time'].dt.weekday
     data1['hour'] = data1['date_time'].dt.hour
     ```
-- Next we will now divide the 24 hours of the day into before_sunrise, after_sunrise, afternoon and night categories.
+- **Next we will now divide the 24 hours of the day into 'before_sunrise', 'after_sunrise', 'afternoon' and 'night' categories.**
     ```
     data1['hour'].unique()
     ```
-- We will create a function ,which will split the hours into the 4 categories.
+- **We will create a function ,which will split the hours into the above four categories.**
     ```
     def day_category(hour):
         day_section = ''